mayaculpa/hapi/README.md

 ![HAPI Project](/readme/hapi.png?raw=true "HAPI Project")

-# Under heavily development
+# Under heavy development
-We're currently under heavily development.
+We're currently under heavy development.
 We would love to have you participate!
 Drop us a note and we'll add you into our product development Slack server so you can keep up with the latest.

 # HAPI